tessel/t1-contribution-guide/task-list.md

 - [Set a Static IP Address on Tessel](https://github.com/tessel/firmware/issues/35) using [TI's CC3k API](http://processors.wiki.ti.com/index.php/CC3000_Host_Programming_Guide#MAC_Address_update_process.).
 This will require more patience and/or experience with embedded firmware.

 - [Adding Pin Name As Pin Property](https://github.com/tessel/firmware/issues/30).
 Currently, calling `Port.pwm`, `Port.digital`, or `Port.analog` will return an array of pins.
 Unfortunately, those pins don't have a name property (like 'G1' or 'A3') so it's difficult to distinguish which you want to use.

+### CLI

+- Blacklist the `tessel` npm module from code deploys.
+The `tessel` npm module is simply the CLI and tools for communicating with the device.
+It's not neccesary to have this within the node_modules folder of a Tessel project, and if it is it will add ~15MB of unused code to the bundle.
+[We should blacklist the module](https://github.com/tessel/cli/issues/162) from Tessel scripts to save users who may not know this.